chinmay29hub/stegmoji/README.md

    - Go to [vercel.com](https://vercel.com)
    - Import your GitHub repository
    - Deploy with default settings (no environment variables needed)
+   - Your app will be available at: `https://your-project-name.vercel.app`

 3. **Custom Domain** (optional)
    - Add your domain in Vercel dashboard